 Junior Zoo Keeper, where future animal stewards learn about all types of mammals, reptiles, birds and bugs; build habitats, prepare diets and meet live animal friends.

-Stem Challenge with LEGO, applies real-world concepts in physics, engineering and architecture to create engineer-designed projects such as snowmobiles, towers, catapults and battle tracks.
+Stem with LEGO, applies real-world concepts in physics, engineering and architecture to create engineer-designed projects such as trains, helicopters and treehouses.

 Top Chef, where novice chefs will learn how to make several delicious and fun dishes.
 This camp features delectable competitions with plenty of challenges Menus are prepared and the restaurant is open at the end of the week for family and friends.